Airbnb: History

+In May 2025, Airbnb expanded beyond home rentals by launching Airbnb Services and a redesigned Airbnb Experiences platform.
+The new services allowed users to book offerings such as chefs, massages, personal training, hair and makeup, and photography through Airbnb.

-In June 2025, Airbnb became a commercial partner for the FIFA Club World Cup.
-As part of this, they offered official fan accommodation as part of a three-year deal with Fifa that also includes the 2026 men’s World Cup, which the US is co-hosting with Canada and Mexico, and the 2027 Women’s World Cup in Brazil.
+In June 2025, Airbnb became a sponsor of the FIFA Club World Cup in a three-year partnership to offer "official fan accommodation" at the 2026 FIFA World Cup, which the US is co-hosting with Canada and Mexico, and the 2027 FIFA Women's World Cup in Brazil.